 α ∈ [0, 1] is the mixing parameter controlling the balance between element-wise and block-wise penalties.

-γ is the additional parameter controlling the curvature and effective degree of nonconvexity of the penalty.
+γ is the additional parameter for non-convex penalties, controlling the degree of nonconvexity (or concavity) of the penalty function.

-Pα, γ(Ω) is a generic bi-level penalty template that can incorporate convex or non-convex regularizers while preserving the intrinsic group structure among variables.
+𝒫λ, α, γ(Ω) is a generic bi-level penalty template that combines element-wise and block-wise regularization, allowing convex or non-convex regularizers while preserving the intrinsic group structure among variables.

 Ωgg′ is the submatrix of Ω with the rows from group g and columns from group g′.